FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/06 Rich learning exp/Rich learning experience.md

 	- Why: Auto-playing videos or audio can be intrusive and may disrupt the user’s experience.
 	- Tip: Always allow users to control when media plays.

-??? warning Don’t Neglect to Credit Sources"
+??? warning "Don’t Neglect to Credit Sources"

 	- Why: Failing to attribute media to its original creator can lead to copyright issues and diminish the trustworthiness of your content.
 	- Tip: Always include proper citations or credits when using third-party media.